nathanieltooley/Johnson-Discord-Bot/README.md

   * Roll any number die

-  * Gamble, but without the risk
+  * Gamble, but without the risk or the reward

+  * Basic Moderation

   * Maybe more, idk